 IS YOUR DOG EXCITED OR STRESSED? – Dog Training Can Help

 As owners, one of our responsibilities is to help our dogs achieve and maintain a calm, balanced mindset.
-This is the natural state they are born into and in the natural world, this balanced mental state is vital for survival and fulfilment.
+This is the natural state they are born into, and in the natural world, this balanced mental state is vital for survival and fulfilment.
 In my opinion it is important to understand the difference and how to recognise when to step in and give support.

-Many owners also unknowingly put their dogs in situations which overwhelm them and they cope by putting on a ‘performance’ in an attempt to convince everyone that they aren’t as weak or out of control as they feel.
-Weak, insecure or very sensitive dogs are most often in this category and often misread as confident or even aggressive simply because they were overwhelmed and trying to cope.
+Many owners also unknowingly put their dogs in situations which overwhelm them and they cope by putting on a ‘performance’ in an attempt to convince the outside world that they aren’t as weak or out of control as they feel.
+Weak, insecure or very sensitive dogs are most often in this category and often misread as overly excited or even aggressive simply because they were overwhelmed and trying to cope – basically set up to fail.
 I hear regularly “oh he loves the dog park, he goes nuts when we get there” – this may be true for many dogs but many (not all) on observation are really struggling introverts who would much rather go for a nice long relaxing walk with their owner and socialise with certain dogs one on one.
 Just like us, dogs can be extroverts or introverts.
 Not all dogs love the dog park scenario and not all love the rowdy romping energy and interaction that many seem to feel they “need”.
-In the same way, many dogs don’t appreciate the level of intensity we bring through the door when we get home.
-A calm loving hello and pat would be just fine.
-Again, don’t assume your dogs loves to be touched and fussed over by everyone, especially strangers.
-That licking or jumping up they do when someone tries to pat them may be a desperate attempt to ask for some personal space.
-Some dogs take this further and will growl or nip.

 Share: